alvaroaguirre/alvaroaguirre.github.io/index.md

 I previously spent a year working at Amazon, based in Madrid.
 I was a Project Manager for Kindle Direct Publishing and led various projects that involved diving deep into data to solve problems or improve processes.
 Most of the projects used a mix of SQL, VBA, Amazon Redshift, HTML, DaraWarehousing.
 Some of them were:
 * Developed internal tools for making data-driven decisions and negotiating with publishers.
-* Analyzed patterns in data and developed a system to detect fraud and abuse in Kindle Unlimited at a global scale (received an EU-wide recognition for the big impact of this project).
+* Analyzed patterns in data and developed a system to detect fraud and abuse in Kindle Unlimited at a global scale (received an EU-wide recognition for the big impact of this project, cut global costs in ~$10M per year, algorithm adopted by BI engineers for regular quality controls).
 * Owned Business Intelligence for the 2018 Storyteller Contests in EU (France, Spain, UK, Germany).
 I aligned and defined the data structure, developed the code that would feed the landing pages and automatically generate weekly reports.
 * Used data to understand reading behavior.
 * Redesigned and built a new system of reporting for Kindle in Spain, the US and Mexico.